-The world uses semiconductors like never before.
-From the way we communicate and travel, to the cities we inhabit, they enable modern life.
-From our dishwashers, microwaves and TVs, to our smartphones, PCs and tablets, the tiny chips we all take for granted drive the everyday devices we have come to rely on.
-Their use has revolutionized how we live, work and play.
-Enabling us to understand, create and share information faster and more easily.
-Today, we expect devices to become more powerful and smaller every year, without fully understanding how.
+Semiconductors are vital to modern life.
+From the way we communicate and travel, to the cities we inhabit; from our dishwashers, microwaves and TVs, to our smartphones, PCs, and tablets, the chips we take for granted drive the devices we have come to rely on.
+Their use has revolutionized how we live, work, and play, enabling us to understand, create, and share information faster and more easily.
+Today, we expect devices to become smaller and more powerful every year, without fully understanding how.

 SEMICONDUCTOR DEVICE MANUFACTURING